Male Fragility and Abusive Relationships: The Psychological Underpinnings

 Take this classic example, for instance, from a “charming”, and obviously lonely incel named Miguel, who seems to feel as though my article was directed at him, and young men only:

+Now THERE’S one to bring home to mama!
+He may be the poster child of the psychology of abusive men, if we were to judge him on this comment alone.
 At no point in my article did I blame “these young men”, or old men, or middle age men.
 I never targeted any age group.
 I simply wrote an article on why women are happily staying single and the behaviors men do to get them that way.

 Whose “hitting the wall” now, Migs?
 Its obvious he was enraged, by my little ol article, and all it took for him to go ballistic/beserk was to read the title.
 How pathetic!